Sunday Topics

 *If you have never used Zoom, check out the Zoom Basics Page.

-Covid Safety Precautions: We are slowly figuring out how to safely be together in person again so be alert for on-going changes.
+Covid Safety Precautions: We continue to focus on being together in person again but Covid precautions change.
+Be alert for on-going adjustments.

-- If you are NOT fully-vaccinated, we ask you to mask to protect yourself and others.
+- If you are NOT fully-vaccinated and boosted, we ask you to mask to protect yourself and others.

 - Please be thoughtful with your greetings.
 Many people are not ready yet for hugging and other close contacts so always ask.